ZacharyBys/PeriFold/README.md

 # PeriFold
-PeriFold Machine (PFM) folds your shirts and entertains you while doing it!!
+PeriFold Machine (PFM) folds your shirts and entertains you while doing it!!!